10 Longest-Reigning British Kings and Queens

 Henry III tried on two occasions to claim back portions of France he believed once belonged to his father.
 The first attempt, in 1230, was a disaster.
 In similar vein, the second attempt, during the Battle of Taillebourg, ended badly for the king.

-Henry III’s 56 years reigned was marked by series of rebellions from renegade barons and brief period as a prisoner.
-His militaristic tendencies, as well as the high cost that came with them, made him an unpopular king for the majority of those 56 years.
+Henry III’s 56-year reign was marked by series of rebellions from renegade barons and brief period as a prisoner.
+His militaristic tendencies, as well as the high cost that came with them, made him an unpopular king, especially to many English barons, for the majority of those 56 years.

 Official Title: King Edward III of England and Lord of Ireland